Experiential Learning Depot

 assessing project based learning project experiences using a portfolio infographic

-The following steps highlight how to use the free project based learning portfolio template offered above.
+The following steps highlight how to use the free project-based learning portfolio template offered above.
 This specific portfolio is not required, but it is free, so I highly suggest grabbing that copy to save yourself some time and inspire some ideas.
-You can manipulate the template however you see fit for YOUR students.
+You can modify the template however you see fit for YOUR students.

 Let's get started!